yaegashi/dx2devops-backstage-containerapp/README.md

 $ xdg-open http://localhost:7007
 ```

-## Azure deployment
+## Azure Deployment

-Register a Microsoft Entra ID (ME-ID) app for the user authentication
+First, register a Microsoft Entra ID (ME-ID) app for the user authentication
 ([see doc](https://learn.microsoft.com/ja-jp/entra/identity-platform/scenario-web-app-sign-user-app-registration)).

-You need the following information of your app:
+You will need the following information from your app:

 - Tenant ID
 - Client ID
 - Client Secret

-Deploy Azure container app using Azure CLI (az) and Azure Developer CLI (azd):
+Then, deploy the Azure container app using Azure CLI (az) and Azure Developer CLI (azd):

 ```console
 $ azd auth login